 Why do I need both SEO and PPC?
 And how do I make them work together optimally?

-Some companies choose to focus their efforts on one or the other, but, usually, the best results can be achieved by a combination of both SEO and PPC.
+Some companies choose to focus their efforts on one or the other, but, usually, the best results can be achieved by a combination of both SEO and PPC campaign strategy.
 By using SEO to ensure long term growth in organic traffic, and PPC to supplement this with a reliable stream of traffic that you can switch on and off, you can maximise the overall level of traffic your website receives.

-SEO may help you to rise through the search engine results pages organically, however the top positions are set aside for adverts, so using PPC can improve your chances of ranking highly where SEO alone can’t get you.
+SEO may help you to rise through the search engine results pages organically, however the top positions are set aside for adverts, so using PPC in your strategy can improve your chances of ranking highly where SEO alone can’t get you.
 Using the two in tandem will give you the opportunity to secure high ranks both organically and in the ads for target keywords, giving you more overall visibility, clicks and traffic.
 It can also give potential customers confidence to see a brand dominating both paid and organic search; it implies reliability, and a strong relevance to their search.

 There is also remarketing to consider.
 What happens to all of those people who find your website and then click away without purchasing?
 You can pay for ads to “follow” people who’ve visited your website, by appearing on other sites they visit – keeping you front of mind and paving the way for them return to your site and make the purchase.